Last Updated on

 Signs and Symptoms of Anaemia after pregnancy

 The body will go through many changes when there is a massive drop in the levels of iron.
-After childbirth, you may experience specific symptoms like
+After childbirth, you may experience specific symptoms such as the ones given below:

 - A sense of confusion

-- Reduction in the quantity and quality of milk.
-This causes low weight gain in babies
+- Reduction in the quantity and quality of breast milk.
+This causes low weight gain in babies.

 - Shortness of breath